Devices

 If there’s one thing that’s clear, its that peoples ideal devices and ideal scenarios differ wildly.
 From the CarPC to the mobile office through sofa-surfer and travelers companion.
 Its encouraging to see people really focusing on their requirements though because this is the first thing you need to get clear before you buy a UMPC.
-Here’s three more customer challenges after the ‘is that a UMPC in your pocket’ images…
+Here’s three more customer challenges after the ‘is that a ultra mobile PC in your pocket’ images…

 2", 4", 4.8", 4.8" (in hand,) 7" and…